fabioCollini/vagrant/README.md

 In this repository there's all you need to create a virtual machine for Virtual Box with vagrant.

-The machine you'll create it's a Xubuntu Trusty (14.04) 32 bit with installed:
+The machine you'll create it's a Xubuntu Trusty (14.04) 32 bit.

+### Xubuntu Java Developer

+This machine will have installed:
 * JDK 6
+* Eclipse Kepler (with JBoss tools and SVN plugin)
+* JBoss 7.1.1
+* Chrome Browser

+### Xubuntu Server

+This machine will have installed:
 * JDK 7
 * Jenkins CI (already configured)
 * SonarQube (already connected to MySql database)